awslabs/amazon-s3-data-replication-hub-plugin/README.md

 npm install && npm run build
 ```

-Use `cdk deploy` command to deploy the plugin.
+Then you can run `cdk deploy` command to deploy the plugin.
 Please specify the parameter values accordingly, for example:

 ```
 cdk deploy --parameters srcBucketName=<source-bucket-name> \